evmcnb/quartz/content/Pearls/Miscarriage.md

 - Women with a pregnancy <6 weeks gestation with bleeding can be managed expectantly in the community
 - $>$ 6 weeks **need a referral to an early pregnancy assessment unit**

 First line involves waiting 7-14 days for the miscarriage to complete spontaneously.
-If unsuccessful then medical or surgical management may be offered
+If unsuccessful then **vaginal misoprostol** given no indication for surgical management.

 > [!warning] NICE Criteria
 > Some situations cannot be managed expectantly: